sepa50/optical_guidance_system/jetson_code/README.md

 The main point of the loop is to provide a continuous loop to run each script as required.
 The loop initiallizes a few key components as it starts, as noted in the comments for the loop.
 The loop starts by setting up the connection to the drone or simulator, either by serial or a tcp connection.
 Comment out the section for serial if needed or the tcp section as noted, do not attempt to use both.
 After conneciton, the code will hold on no connection, and attempt to request messages to be sent at a 10hz update rate this can be increased if required.
 From here, the loop will set up the camera, and begin the actual loop.
-The main loop process will
+The main loop process will:
 - Take a photo
 - Get Global and GPS co-ordinates
 - Inject Co-ordinates